danvonk/danvonk.github.io/drafts/2022-12-11-dogu-express.md

 In November of 2022, I headed to Ankara for a two-week adventure through Turkey and the Caucuses with a friend that I have known for many years.
-It had been a trip many months in the making, though it started with a humble suggestion during a Discord chat one evening.
+It had been a trip many months in the making, though it started with a humble suggestion during a Discord chat one evening a few months before.
 Both being relatively early into our careers, we did not have the luxury of spending money on long-haul flights to the U.S., a week's worth of hotels in an expensive state as well as the petrol needed to get us around.
 Nor did the idea of staying in Europe and going to museums sound all that excited to us adventure-seekers.
-So instead, it was more a question of how far we could go for the least money and luckily short-haul flights to Ankara were very cheap.
+So instead, it was more a question of how far we could go for the least money and luckily we found short-haul flights to Ankara that fit the bill.

 So our destination had now become Ankara.
 But ask any Turk and they will tell you there isn't much to see in this city.
 To complement our holiday to this 'boring city', we found, through research on the internet in the months preceding the trip, the _Dogu Express_.
 This passenger train runs every night from Istanbul in the west of the country, to Kars, which is in the far east, in the Armenian highlands.
 Despite its name, the train takes around thirty hours to reach its destination from Ankara, which is already roughly in the middle of the country.